 We’re pleased to see that Bea Chang’s “The River My Father Promised” has been designated a Notable Essay of 2017 from the Best American series.
 Published in our “Maps & Legends” issue, it’s a memoir of travel and soul searching as Chang treks through fifty-one countries to understand her family history and herself.

 We invite fans to sample her essay below.
-We’ll be presenting it in full soon.
+Or jump to the essay in its entirety here.

 The River My Father Promised

 I didn’t grow up a river child; my father did.
 Around the same age that I began to learn how to ride a ten-speed bike, my father and my uncles and their friends were standing in a river with their pants rolled up, skipping rocks.
 They were river boys, he likes to say, and they grew up into mountain men.
 In college, they sneaked past anti-Communist guardposts by the pale gray of dawn to backpack into the mountain range that stretches down the heart of Taiwan.